 What does electronic stability control do?

-To help you out of it, it uses some or all of the components of the ABS and traction control systems, including targeted wheel braking and engine power reduction to bring everything back into alignment with the direction of the wheels and get the driver back in control of the vehicle.
-It works when the front or rear wheels lose traction and the vehicle begins to skid.
-It continuously monitors the vehicle, in all weather conditions, and activates automatically when necessary.
-It can be temporarily deactivated on some models, but will re-engage by default the next time the engine is started.
+Electronic stability control (ESC), also called electronic stability programme (ESP) or dynamic stability control (DSC), is a computer technology that improves a vehicle's stability by detecting and reducing loss of traction (skidding).
+But if the sensors notice that your wheels are turned to the left, but the car is steering to the right, it knows you're skidding sideways.
+To help you out of it, it uses some or all of the components of the ABS and traction control systems, including wheel-specific braking and engine power reduction to bring everything back into alignment with the direction of the wheels, and get the driver back in control of the vehicle.
+It works when either the front or rear wheels lose traction and the vehicle begins to skid.

 Georgia Wolley